Eight Great Sources for Charity Funding

 Making it rain for charity

-Along with our free fundraising platform, GoFundMe offers a wide variety of resources for nonprofits, like these fundraising ideas for charity.
+Along with our fundraising platform, GoFundMe offers a wide variety of resources for nonprofits, like these fundraising ideas for charity.
 Our blog is also full of useful tips and information, including The Psychology of Giving.
 If you haven’t already started your first crowdfunding fundraiser, start one today.